LarynxOsaka/ARI/README.md

 ## Note

 ARI v1.2.0 remains based on the ARI v1 framework and SFEEDS v1.1.0.
 Major methodological updates are reserved for future versions.
+ARI v1.2.0 was numerically validated against v1.1.1 using a 30-sample validation set, with identical outputs across all evaluated acoustic parameters.